ssec-jhu/evolver-ng/docs/source/development/controllers.rst

 Logging in the controller
 -------------------------

-All components in the eVolver framework contain in internal logger which is an instance of a python standard library `logging.Logger`.
+All components in the eVolver framework contain an internal logger which is an instance of a python standard library `logging.Logger`.
 This logger can be used to emit messages from within a controller which, unless otherwise configured, will get routed through the eVolver logging mechanism.